ninoseki/ninoseki.github.io/docs/avtokyo/2020/en/workshop.md

 - What is phishing kit?
 - What is cloaking?
 - What is obfuscation?
 (And how to deobfuscate obfuscated PHP code)
-- How to collect phishing kits
+- How to collect phishing kits?
 - What is YARA?
 (And how to use YARA)

 ## How to join